 As of 30 March 2019, all EU law will cease to apply to the UK, unless a ratified withdrawal agreement establishes another date, or the European Council and the UK decide unanimously to extend the two-year negotiation period.
 For more information about the legal repercussions for businesses:

-If you want to export your products to another EU country or to Iceland, Lichtenstein or Norway, having CE marking on them will help.
-CE marking proves that your product fulfils all the EU-wide technical requirements.
-It is valid for products manufactured both inside and outside the EU, that are then marketed inside the EU.
+Many products require CE marking before they can be sold in the EEA ( EU + Iceland, Lichtenstein and Norway).
+CE marking proves that your product has been assessed and meets EU safety, health and environmental protection requirements.
+It is valid for products manufactured both inside and outside the EEA, that are then marketed inside the EEA.

 How to obtain CE marking?

-- electrical and mechanical equipment
+- Electrical equipment

 These directives lay down the essential requirements that products have to fulfil.

 2. Check whether your product meets the specific requirements